 We and our partners are working together to ensure that rural America continues to be a great place to live, work and raise a family.

-On behalf of Administrator Tony Hernandez, we welcome you to browse through this site for information about programs and services to help you and your community.
+On behalf of Administrator Rich Davis, we welcome you to browse through this site for information about programs and services to help you and your community.
 Thank you for visiting.

 USDA’s Multi-Family Housing Programs offer loans to provide affordable rental housing for very-low-, low- and moderate-income residents, the elderly, and persons with disabilities.
 Funds also may be used to buy and improve land and to provide necessary facilities such as water and waste disposal systems.
 In addition, USDA offers rental assistance to help eligible rural residents with their monthly rental costs.